 Day Trips Around Boracay

-You can visit Ariel's Point for a day tour.
+There are many things to do in Ariel's Point that make it worthwhile for a day trip.
 Reservations need to be made online directly from .
 It's famous for its five levels of cliff diving.
 The cost is $55 (₱2800) and includes: boat ride, free use of kayak, snorkelling, and swimming.
 Snorkelling gear will be provided, buffet lunch, and unlimited drinks.
 The guide will escort the passengers to the boat pick-up location.

 Carabao Island is part of Romblon Province but it is close to Boracay Island and travellers can visit this island during a day trip for $40 (₱2000).
 The pick up location is at Station 3, D'Mall.
 The guided tour includes boat transfer (shared), English speaking guide, entrance fees to Carabao Island, mask and snorkel, and lunch.